amalaluan/it_how-to/test-localhost-website-on-mobile-devices.md

-# How to Test Your Application
+# How to Test Your Application In Mobile Devices (Localhost)

 ### Using a Framework (e.g., Vite with React)